Virtual Regatta for Volvo Ocean Race

 I am not anymore a big computer game fan although years ago I used to play mainly simulator mode games like Colin McRae Rally, Need for Speed, or Ship Simulator.

 When it comes to Virtual Regatta, then I guess that it is much more than just an online simulator computer game.
-For real skippers like me, it is a challenge, a test of skills, a learning process, and most of all an exciting adventure for the whole nine months.
-Yes, and I hope to visit Hague in the Netherlands alive in June 2018 to meet and see seven states of the art Volvo Ocean 65 one-design boats, crews, and virtual sailors again.
-I visited Gothenburg Sweden in June 2015 where the final events of VOR 2014-2015 were in progress.
-I spent unforgettable five days and didn’t regret any minute of being there.
+For real skippers like me, it is a challenge, a test of skills, a learning process, and most of all, an exciting adventure for the whole nine months.
+Yes, and I hope to visit Hague in the Netherlands in June 2018 to meet and see seven state-of-the-art Volvo Ocean 65 one-design boats, crews, and virtual sailors again.
+I visited Gothenburg, Sweden, in June 2015, where the final events of VOR 2014-2015 were in progress.
+I spent an unforgettable five days and didn’t regret any minute of being there.

-Unfortunately, I did not take part in other online games just the last VOR regatta.
-As I mentioned above some rules and conditions, have changed.
-Mainly it is regarding navigation tools and weather.
-It is hard to say in advance, although I took part in the live event of the Prologue race, it was not enough to evaluate the new credit system.
-I guess that either it will be pricier or, to fit in the last regatta budget, more effort will be needed to put in and more accurately calculate the courses and tracks.
-Mainly because of not being able to get access to weather forecast data.
+Unfortunately, I did not take part in other online games, only the last VOR regatta.
+As I mentioned above, some rules and conditions have changed.
+Mainly, it is related to navigation tools and weather.
+It is hard to say in advance that although I took part in the live event of the Prologue race, it was not enough to evaluate the new credit system.
+I guess that either it will be pricier or, to fit in the last regatta budget, more effort will be needed to put in and more accurately calculate the courses and tracks, mainly because of not being able to get access to weather forecast data.

 Here is the screenshot of the main events and stats of Virtual Regatta.